microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contract_list.md

 ### Request body
 Do not supply a request body for this method.
 ### Response
-If successful, this method returns a `200 OK` response code and [Contract](../resources/contract.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [Contract](../resources/contract.md) objects in the response body.
 ### Example
 ##### Request